-Yes.
-Each year approximately 4 of our residents have had their medical school training outside of Canada.
+Yes, each year, approximately 4 of the Core Internal Medicine residents have had their medical school training outside of Canada.

-I think Queens provides you with an excellent clinical training in internal medicine.
-KGH is a tertiary care hospital with a wide catchment area and a referral population of over 600,000 patients.
-Our residents see a great variety of medical problems throughout their training and all get significant 'hands-on' experience with critically ill patients.
-Nearly all acute medicine admissions come to the CTUs.
-In addition as we are a smaller sized program the residents and faculty get to know each other very well.
-There is a friendly and collegiate atmosphere which provides a positive learning environment
+Queen's Internal Medicine Program provides residents with an excellent opportunity for clinical training.
+Kingston Health Science Centre (KHSC) is a tertiary care hospital with a wide catchment area, and a referral population of over 600,000 patients.
+Internal Medicine residents receive the opportunity to study a variety of medical problems throughout their training, and receive significant 'hands-on' experience with critically ill patients, with nearly all acute medicine admissions coming to the Clinical Teaching Units (CTU).
+In addition, medical residents and faculty are able to develop meaningful relationships due to the large faculty to student ratio.
+There is a friendly and collegiate atmosphere throughout the program, providing a positive and supportive learning environment.

 Call is heaviest in the PGY1 year.
 Residents on the CTU or cardiology services take approximately 1:4 call, mostly as emergency room call or cross covering wards at night.
 On subspecialty rotations this is usually 4-5 calls/block.

-The PGY2/3 on CTU take 1:4 call but leave at 10:00 pm and hand over to the night float resident.
-The PGY2 on ICU or cardiology take is a traditional 1:4 overnight call but reduces to 2-3 calls a month on subspecialty rotations.
+The PGY2/3 on CTU take 1:4 call, but leave at 10:00 pm, handing over their duties to the night float resident.
+The PGY2 on ICU or cardiology take is a traditional 1:4 overnight call, but reduces to 2-3 calls a month on subspecialty rotations.

-The PGY3s cover the DICU step down unit and provide in-house back-up for the junior residents.
+The PGY3s cover the DICU step down unit, and provide in-house back-up for the junior residents.
 This call is 2-4 calls/block.
-If working a Cardiology block (e.g CCU or Consults) they take 1:4 Cardiology call.
+If working a Cardiology block (e.g. CSU or Consults) they take 1:4 Cardiology call.

-PARO rules mean any resident who is on overnight call leaves by 10:00 am on their post-call day.
+PARO rules dictate that any resident who is on overnight call leaves by 10:00 am on their post-call day.

 The program provides several settings for formal teaching.
-Fixed weekly conferences include medical grand rounds and a departmental mortality and morbidity conference.
-Morning Report occurs daily at 7:45am where recent admissions are discussed.
-Core internal medicine rounds are once a week involving case presentations, patient safety rounds, resident ‘case of the month’ and lectures.
+Fixed weekly conferences include: medical grand rounds, and a departmental mortality and morbidity conference.
+Morning Report occurs daily at 7:45 a.m., where recent admissions are discussed.
+The Internal Medicine rounds (Sign-In Rounds) take place three times per week, involving case presentations, patient safety rounds, resident ‘case of the month,’ and lectures.
 Other days provide opportunities for residents to attend subspecialty conferences of their choice.
-Academic half days are Wednesday afternoons for ALL residents.
-In addition, a journal club is held 8-9 times during the academic year, during the evenings at a local restaurant.
+Academic half days are being held once a week for all residents.
+In addition, a journal club is held 8-9 times during the academic year during the evenings at a local restaurant.

-As we are a medium sized program we get to know all our residents very well.
-Formal evaluations are completed at the end of every rotation and individual observation of history taking, clinical exam and communication skills are expected.
-In addition, each resident will meet twice a year with the Program Director or Associate Program Director to discuss their evaluations and individual progress.
+As Queens’ Core Internal Medicine is a medium sized program, there is a large opportunity for faculty and staff to get to know all residents very well.
+Residents are evaluated on an on-going basis during clinical rotations via the Queen’s School of Medicine online learning platform, Elantra.
+In addition, residents meet individually with their academic advisors and with the program director several times per year to discuss their progress with program evaluations and unique learning goals.
 We formally test medical knowledge with the American Board of Internal Medicine (ABIM) In-Training Exam (ITE) annually.
 A Royal College like multi-OSCE station exam is also held every year.
-Junior residents participate in a 'nightmares' simulation series with their colleagues until they have achieved competence.
-A simulation series for senior residents is being developed.
-Senior residents also have to complete a Journal Club presentation prior to graduation.
+Junior residents also participate in a 'nightmare' simulation series with their colleagues until they have achieved competence.

-All residents are eligible for 4 electives over 3 years (1 in PGY1 year, 2 in PGY2 year and 1 in PGY3 year).
-These electives can be taken at Queens or at another institution.
-In addition residents are allocated a selective block in PGY3 year where they can select a particular rotation of interest which must be completed at Queens.
-These options allow significant flexbility in the residents schedule.
-Some residents have taken the opportunity to do electives abroad.
+All residents are eligible for 4 electives over 3 years (1 in their PGY1 year, 2 in their PGY2 year, and 1 in their PGY3 year).
+These electives can be taken at Queen's or at another institution.
+In addition, residents are allocated one selective/research block per academic year where they can select a particular rotation of interest which must be completed at Queen's or decide to complete a research block.
+These options allow significant flexibility in the residents’ schedule, with some residents having taken the opportunity to do electives abroad.
 Any selective or elective block can be used for research (up to a maximum of 3 blocks).

-We provide subspecialty training in most of the major subspecialties (cardiology, critical care medicine, gastroenterology, general internal medicine, haematology, medical oncology, nephrology, palliative care, respirology, and rheumatology).
-We have been very successful in placing our residents in the subspecialty of their choice, usually in the city of their choice.
-Whilst we cannot guarantee any resident a particular subspecialty position when you first join us, Queen’s residents are favourably viewed by our faculty and we do our best to make sure all residents are provided with the best career opportunities for their future.
+The program provides subspecialty training in most of the major subspecialties (Cardiology, Critical Care Medicine, Gastroenterology, General Internal Medicine, Hematology, Medical Oncology, Nephrology, Palliative Care Medicine, Respirology, and Rheumatology).
+The program has experienced significant success in placing residents in the subspecialty of their choice, usually in the city of their choice.
+While we cannot guarantee any resident a particular subspecialty position when first joining the program, Queens’ residents are favourably viewed by our faculty, the program does its best to ensure all residents are provided the best career opportunities for their future.
 All residents are guaranteed 4 years of training in order to qualify and be prepared for the Royal College exams.

-Every year we encourage residents to attend a national meeting and educational stipends are available if research is being presented.
-The Postgraduate Medical Education Office also provides a subscription to UpToDate® for all residents for the duration of their training.
-Repeated code blue training sessions with varying scenarios are provided at our simulation centre, along with specific procedure based teaching in small groups.
-There are also a number of educational courses run by the post-graduate office here at Queens focusing on medical education and leadership skills and we encourage our senior residents to apply.
-Our interns have created a Queen's 'On Call' book available free to all core residents.
+Every year, residents are encouraged to attend a national meeting, for which educational stipends are available if research is being presented.
+For the 2020-2021 accademic year, the program will also be partially funding subscriptions to UpToDate® for all residents within our program.
+Repeated code blue training sessions with varying scenarios are provided at our simulation centre, along with specific procedure-based teaching in small groups.
+There are also a number of educational courses run by the Queens Post-Graduate Office which focus on medical education and leadership skills, and senior residents are encouraged to apply.
+Residents have created a “Resident Survival Guide” available to all Internal Medicine residents.